This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

 The Constitutional Court ruled in a decision of 1st March 2017 that the difference in treatment depending on the jurisdiction where the “entity” is established was contrary to the principle of equality before public burdens.

 As a result, French tax resident settlors and/or beneficiaries of non-EU trusts are now allowed to bring the proof that the trust was not created for tax avoidance purpose in order to avoid application of the CFC rules.

 Similarly, assuming Article 123 bis of the French tax code should apply, French tax resident settlors and/or beneficiaries of trusts established in jurisdictions having no exchange of information agreement with France can now bring the proof that the trust’s real income is inferior to that determined by application of a theoretical rate of return.

-As a conclusion, if properly created and managed, an irrevocable and discretionary trust prevent against the application of the French CFC rules provided by article 123 bis of the French tax code.
+As a conclusion, if properly created and managed, an irrevocable and discretionary trust prevents against the application of the French CFC rules provided by article 123 bis of the French tax code.

 Up until December 31, 2011, according to case law, wealth tax (ISF at this time) was due neither by the settlor nor by the beneficiaries of a discretionary trust even when the trust held French assets.
 One of the main purpose of the Law was to close what the French tax authorities considered unsurprisingly to be a loophole.

 As from January 1, 2012, assets or rights held in trusts (including irrevocable and discretionary trusts) as well as income or capital gains which are capitalized in said trusts are taxable in the hands of the original settlor or if he/she died in the hands of the beneficiaries thereafter deemed to be settlors irrespective of the nature of the trust.